-FULLY PAID AND NO ON-ASSESSABLE CLASS A ORI DINARY SHARES OF THE PAR VALU JE OF \$0.0001 EACH OF AVISTA I HEALTHCARE PUBLIC ACQUISITE (THE "COMPANY") ION CORP. transferable on the bool ks of the Company in person or by duly authorized attorney upon surrender of this certificate properly end orsed. rdinary shares if it is unable to complete 2016. e a business combination by , 2018 all as more fully This certificate is not va alid unless countersigned by the Tr ansfer Agent and registered by the Regis strar.
-Witness the seal of the Company and the facsimile signatu res of its duly authorized officers.
-Director [Corporate Seal] Cayman Islands Vice Preside ent AVISTA I HEALTHCARE PUBLIC ACQUISIT ION CORP. other special rights of e rights.
-This certificate and articles of associati obtained from the secre ach class of shares or series thereo and the shares represented thereby on and all amendments thereto and tary of the Company), to all of whi lder who so requests the powers, designated for the Company and the qualifications, are issued and shall be held subject to all resolutions of the Board of Directors protect the holder of this certificate by accepted construed as though they were written UNIF GIFT MIN ACT - limitations, or restrictions of stall the provisions of the amended oviding for the issue of securition tance hereof assents.
-The follow ach preferences and/or and restated memorandum es (copies of which may be wing abbreviations, when able laws or regulations: JT TEN - - as joint tenants with right of survivorship and not as tenants common in under Uniform Gifts to M Common Act (0) (State) Additional abbreviation is may also be used though not in t he above list.
-For value received, hereby sells, assigns and t ransfers unto (PLEASE INSERT SOCIAL SE CCURITY OR OTHER IDENTIFYING NUMBER(S) OF ASSIGNEE(S)) (PL EASE PRINT OR TYPEWRITE I NAME(S) AND ADDRESS(ES), INCLU UDING ZIP CODE, OF ASSIG NEE(S)) Shares represented by t he within Certificate, and does here eby irrevocably constitute and appoint Attorney to transfer the said shares on the books of the wi thin named Company with full power of substitution in the premises.
+FULLY PAID AND N ON-ASSESSABLE CLASS A ORDIN IARY SHARES OF THE PAR VALU JE OF \$0.0001 EACH OF AVISTA HE.
+ALTHCARE PUBLIC ACQUISIT (THE "COMPANY") ION CORP. transferable on the boo oks of the Company in person or by dul y authorized attorney upon surrender of this certificate properly end orsed. forced to redeem all of its Class A ordi pany's final prospectus dated , 201 e a business combination by , 2018 all as more fully This certificate is not v valid unless countersigned by the Trans fer Agent and registered by the Regis strar.
+Witness the seal of the Company and the facsimile signatures of its duly authorized officers.
+Director [Corporate Seal] Cayman Islands Vice Preside ent AVISTA HE ALTHCARE PUBLIC ACQUISIT ION CORP. rights.
+This certificate and articles of associat obtained from the secr each class of shares or series thereof of and the shares represented thereby are tion and all amendments thereto and reterror of the Company), to all of which on the face of this certificate, shall be a stenants in common as tenants by the entireties as joint tenants with right of issued and shall be held subject to al solutions of the Board of Directors pr the holder of this certificate by accep Il the provisions of the amended roviding for the issue of securition of the holds.
+The following the following the following the provisions of the following the followin and restated memorandum es (copies of which may be wing abbreviations, when able laws or regulations: survivorship and not as tenants in common Act (State) Additional abbreviation ons may also be used though not in the ahove list For value received, hereby sells, assigns and tran isjers unio (PLEASE INSERT SOCIAL SECU JRITY OR OTHER IDENTIFYING NUMBER(S) OF ASSIGNEE(S)) (P LEASE PRINT OR TYPEWRITE NA ME(S) AND ADDRESS(ES), INCLU UDING ZIP CODE, OF ASSIG NEE(S)) Shares represented by the within Certificate, and does hereby irrevocably constitute and appoint Attorney to transfer th e said shares on the books of the within n named Company with full power of substitution in the premises.
 Dated: